dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/data/how-to-bind-to-xml-data-using-an-xmldataprovider-and-xpath-queries.md

  In the following example, the data is embedded directly as an XML *data island* within the <xref:System.Windows.FrameworkElement.Resources%2A> section.
 An XML data island must be wrapped in `<x:XData>` tags and always have a single root node, which is *Inventory* in this example.

 > [!NOTE]
 > The root node of the XML data has an **xmlns** attribute that sets the XML namespace to an empty string.
-This is a requirement for applying XPath queries to a data island that is inline within the [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] page.
-In this inline case, the [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)], and thus the data island, inherits the <xref:System.Windows> namespace.
+This is a requirement for applying XPath queries to a data island that is inline within the XAML page.
+In this inline case, the XAML, and thus the data island, inherits the <xref:System.Windows> namespace.
 Because of this, you need to set the namespace blank to keep XPath queries from being qualified by the <xref:System.Windows> namespace, which would misdirect the queries.

  [!code-xaml[XMLDataSource#1](~/samples/snippets/csharp/VS_Snippets_Wpf/XmlDataSource/CS/Window1.xaml#1)]